Lepanthes eltoroensis: Growth and life-cycle patterns

-The lepanthes eltoroensis grows in a circular pattern, favoring the northwestern side of the bole of its phorophyte (host) trees.
+Lepanthes eltoroensis grows in a circular pattern, favoring the northwestern side of the bole of its phorophyte (host) trees.

 The average L. eltoroensis will live for about 5.2 years, depending on various factors.
 Researchers have not yet found the pollinator specific to L. eltoroensis, but other lepanthes species attract black winged fungus gnats.

 Based on restricted gene flow, small population sizes and high genetic variance between lepanthes species, researchers believe the eltoroensis and others arose through genetic drift.

 Endangered status and threats

 This plant was listed as an endangered species because it is threatened by forest management practices and hurricane activity.
 Plant collectors have sought this plant, and have destroyed at least one population of it once found in the sierra palm forest.

 Conservation

 Diversity within the L. eltoroensis species is low, limiting the potential for adaptive development, and jeopardizing the success of the populations.
 Researchers have suggested the artificial cross-pollination of the L. eltoroensis and L. caritensis (which suffers from similar genetic restrictions) in order to combat the homogeneity of genetic material.
 Additionally, because of L. eltorensis' compatibility with multiple species for phorophytes, survival success is expected to be higher compared to other Lepanthes, and relocation more accessible/promising.